zulip/zulip/docs/production/maintain-secure-upgrade.md

 and then run `/home/zulip/deployments/current/scripts/restart-server` to restart the server.

-### Applying Ubuntu system updates
+### Applying system updates

 The Zulip upgrade script will automatically run `apt-get update` and then `apt-get upgrade`, to make sure you have any new versions of dependencies (this will also update system packages).
-We assume that you will install Ubuntu security updates regularly, according to your usual security practices for an Ubuntu server.
+We assume that you will install security updates from `apt` regularly, according to your usual security practices for a production server.

 If you'd like to minimize downtime when installing a Zulip server upgrade, you may want to do an `apt-get upgrade` (and then restart the